ukgovdatascience/govuk-tech-docs-sphinx-theme/CONTRIBUTING.md

 ## Getting started

-To start contributing, first ensure your system meets the [requirements][readme-requirements].
-Next, install the required Python packages, and [pre-commit hooks][pre-commit] using:
+To start contributing, install the required Python packages, and [pre-commit hooks][pre-commit] using:

 ```shell
 make requirements